JoJo's Bizarre Adventure: All Star Battle: Remastered

+The second Season Pass features three downloadable characters: Leone Abbacchio from Golden Wind, Yuya Fungami from Diamond is Unbreakable, and Toru's Stand Wonder of U from JoJolion, as well as a costume for Giorno Giovanna.

-On November 5, 2022, two free downloadable characters, Weather Report and Enrico Pucci (Final) (the latter is original ASB version of Pucci) from Stone Ocean, were revealed to be coming to the game alongside the original game's Kennedy Space Center stage, to coincide with the release of the final episodes of Stone Ocean's anime adaptation.
-Both the characters and the stage were released on December 1, 2022.
+Two free downloadable characters, Weather Report and Enrico Pucci (Final) (the version of Pucci from the original ASB) from Stone Ocean, and the original game's Kennedy Space Center stage were released on December 1, 2022 to coincide with the release of the final episodes of Stone Ocean's anime adaptation.